keides2/cov_lint/README.md

 - 2023/09/17 keides2 v0.0.3 Extension Marketplace support
 - 2023/09/20 keides2 v0.1.0 webpack
 - 2023/10/07 keides2 V0.2.0 Removed the uppercase character detection function for 3 or more characters.
+- 2023/10/10 keides2 v0.3.0 The color of the wavy line, the level of the diagnosis result, and the icon change depending on the impact level: "high," "medium," and "low."

 ---
 # COVLint (in Japanese)